mdfilio/training/nginx/part1content.md

-mod_aclr2 is what allows apache to respond to headers that nginx adds so that web traffic will flow through the apache modules and process .htaccess files and on static files has nginx serve the files instead of apache.
+mod_aclr2 is what allows apache to respond to headers that nginx adds so that web traffic will flow through the apache modules and process .htaccess files and on static files nginx serve the files instead of apache.

 If nginx is on, and their site has problems the solution is **not** to disable it.
 It is most likely mod_fcgid timeouts.